 (5) A co-operative that contravenes a condition of a consent is taken not to have been given consent.

+[Section 391 amended by No. 7 of 2016 s.
+146.]

 392. Disclosure statement required

-(1) A special resolution of a State co-operative or foreign co-operative is not effective for the purposes of this Division unless this section has been complied with.
+(1) A special resolution of a State co-operative or participating co-operative is not effective for the purposes of this Division unless this section has been complied with.

 (2) Section 186 does not apply where a special resolution by means of special postal ballot is required under this Division.